 In his own words: “I want to make a difference every day.
 I want to do that for my family, colleagues at work and my community.
 I want to learn – I try to learn one new thing a day from someone new I just met.
 I found my greatest rewards have been teaching Tae Kwon Do.
 There is something really special when you work with a student and they break their first board or cinder block.
 Seeing the joy in their face when they can do what they thought was impossible.”

-Adam Daniel Kline was the State Senator for Washington’s 37th district, comprising part of South Seattle, six precincts in Renton and two in Tukwila.
-He served the 37th District for more than 14 years.
-He chaired the Senate Judiciary Committee, and was a member of the Government Operations and Elections Committee and the Rules Committee.
-Kline practiced law 32 years before retiring in 2004 to work for the Laborers Union.
+Adam Kline was the State Senator for Washington’s 37th Legislative District, comprising Southeast Seattle and part of Renton, from 1997 to 2015.
+He served as Chairman of the Senate Judiciary Committee, and was a member of the Health Committee, Ways and Means Committee, and Government Operations Committee.
+Kline practiced law in Pioneer Square for 32 years before retiring in 2004 to work as an organizer for the Laborers Union, Northwest Region.
 He was a cooperating attorney with the ACLU, a board member of NARAL Pro-Choice Washington, a founding member of the King County Chapter of Washington Conservation Voters, and a member of the Legislative Steering Committee of the Washington State Trial Lawyers.

 A distinguished environmental attorney instrumental in efforts to halt the practice of whaling by the United States, Rod served as the first Executive Director of the Environmental Defense Fund in New York City.
 Rod assisted Hanford Challenge in the establishment of our non-profit status.